-The above lemma shows that the conjecture~\ref{conj_entanglement_exist} rigorously holds for some class of quantum systems such as $2\times 2$, $2\times 3$ quantum systems, and so on~\cite{HORODECKI19961,HORODECKI2003589}.
-If we try to prove/disprove the conjecture in general cases, we must consider existence of the bound entanglement~\cite{PhysRevLett.80.5239,PhysRevLett.82.1056}.
-A possible route to prove the conjecture~\ref{conj_entanglement_exist} is to rely on the entanglement witness~\cite{PhysRevLett.80.2261,PhysRevA.63.044304,PhysRevA.69.022308,PhysRevA.72.022310}.
-The challenging task is to appropriately reduce the calculations of the witnesses to those of the quantum correlations.
-As shown in the proofs of Proposition~\ref{prop:quantum_correlation_negativity} and Lemma~\ref{two_qubits_cases_qc} below, we can relate the calculation of the partial transpose to the quantum correlations.
+The above lemma shows that conjecture~\ref{conj_entanglement_exist} rigorously holds for a certain class of quantum systems, such as $2\times 2$, $2\times 3$ quantum systems~\cite{HORODECKI19961,HORODECKI2003589}.
+Thus, any attempt to prove/disprove the conjecture in general cases must consider the existence of the bound entanglement~\cite{PhysRevLett.80.5239,PhysRevLett.82.1056}.
+A possible route to proving conjecture~\ref{conj_entanglement_exist} relies on the entanglement witness~\cite{PhysRevLett.80.2261,PhysRevA.63.044304,PhysRevA.69.022308,PhysRevA.72.022310}.
+However, appropriately reducing the calculations of the witnesses to those of quantum correlations is a challenging task.
+As shown in the proofs of Proposition~\ref{prop:quantum_correlation_negativity} and Lemma~\ref{two_qubits_cases_qc} below, the calculation of the partial transpose can be related to the quantum correlations.